g200kg/WAAPISim/readme.md

 * Safari (include iOS) : WebAudioAPI is supported but old method name is used.
 WAAPISim add new method name for node-creation, start/stop and setTargetAtTime.
 * Firefox : Simulate using AudioDataAPI
 * Opera : Simulate using Flash
 * MSIE : Simulate using Flash.
-Float32Array is assigned to normal Array.
+Float32Array is assigned to normal Array(IE9).

 For more detail: